What is serum sickness?

 If possible the triggering therapy should be ceased.

-High dose IV corticosteroids should be given for 3 days then reducing doses of oral steroids following clinical response.
+High dose IV corticosteroids should be given for three days then reducing doses of oral steroids following clinical response.